Topics of plans for the section "Knowledge"

 b) historical past;

-c) history as a collective memory of people;
+c) history as the collective memory of people;

 4. History and progress: